-- 1) To ensure the diversity of directors, the Nominating Committee Rules for selection standards for directors state that candidates should "have experience operating an organization in the industrial, government or academic sector or have specialized skills involving technologies, accounting, law or other fields" and "have accomplishments and knowledge in their respective fields suitable for outside director candidates." - 2) Candidates should have the character, skill and experience needed for strengthening and upgrading management in order to enable the Board of Directors to determine the company's strategic direction. - 3) Based on a full understanding of the importance of gender and international diversity, a career and skill matrix is prepared for each outside director candidate for reelection or election as a new director.
+- To ensure the diversity of directors, the Nominating Committee Rules for selection standards for directors state that candidates should "have experience operating an organization in the industrial, government or academic sector or have specialized skills involving technologies, accounting, law or other fields" and "have accomplishments and knowledge in their respective fields suitable for outside director candidates." - 2) Candidates should have the character, skill and experience needed for strengthening and upgrading management in order to enable the Board of Directors to determine the company's strategic direction. - 3) Based on a full understanding of the importance of gender and international diversity, a career and skill matrix is prepared for each outside director candidate for reelection or election as a new director.
 The matrix includes the business sector, major management experience, fields of expertise and other characteristics of each candidate to provide information about the diversity of their careers and skills.
-The objective is to select candidates who can provide useful oversight and advice during discussions of management issues by the Board of Directors. - 4) Outside director candidates are not excluded from consideration on the basis of their gender, nationality, country of birth, cultural background, race, or ethnicity. - 5) In selecting new outside director candidates for appointment at the General Meeting of Shareholders in 2020, the above-mentioned points of view were given.
-The candidates selected have abundant experience in management, legal, and internal control system of the manufacturing industry, and who could be expected to provide useful oversight and advice. - The following principle from the Corporate Governance Code (version revised on June 1, 2018) was explained.
+The objective is to select candidates who can provide useful oversight and advice during discussions of management issues by the Board of Directors. - 4) Outside director candidates are not excluded from consideration on the basis of their gender, nationality, country of birth, cultural background, race, or ethnicity. - 5) In selecting new outside director candidates for appointment at the General Meeting of Shareholders in 2021, the abovementioned points of view were weighted the most heavily.
+The candidates selected have abundant experience in management and sustainability management in the manufacturing industry and, as corporate leaders with wide-ranging insight, they can be expected to provide useful oversight and advice.

+The following principle from the Corporate Governance Code was explained.

-Reason for non-compliance with [Principle4-11Preconditions for Board of Directors and Kansayaku Board Effectiveness]Regarding diversity, including gender and international aspects, and appropriate size The company has paid due heed to "the board should be well balanced in knowledge, experience and skills in order to fulfill its roles and responsibilities," and "it should be constituted in a manner to achieve both diversity and appropriate size," as stipulated in the principle.
+Reason for non-compliance with [Principle 4-11 Preconditions for Board of Directors and Kansayaku Board Effectiveness] Regarding diversity, including gender and international aspects, and appropriate size

+The company has paid due heed to "the board should be well balanced in knowledge, experience and skills in order to fulfill its roles and responsibilities," and "it should be constituted in a manner to achieve both diversity and appropriate size," as stipulated in the principle.
 However, while consideration of diversity naturally took into account gender and nationality, it was not realistic to commit to forming a Board of Directors that definitely realized the gender and nationality aspects while still achieving an appropriate size.
 In order to secure the effectiveness of the Board of Directors, the company considers the credentials of a director to be more important than their demographic characteristics.